 Like all devout Jews, Nicodemus was seeking the kingdom of God.
 Scripture pointed to a God-anointed leader, like David, restoring the kingdom to Israel.
 Since God was with Jesus, Nicodemus wondered if Jesus might be that leader.
 The Messiah.

 Nicodemus was right — Jesus was the Messiah.
-But he was also wrong, because his understanding of the Messiah was incomplete.
-The Messiah’s work wasn’t limited to restoring Israel’s political sovereignty.
-He was here to restore all people to right relationship with God.
+But there was more to the Messiah than Nicodemus realized.
+The Messiah’s work of restoration extended far beyond Israel’s political sovereignty.
+His mission was to restore all people and nations to right relationship with God.
 Everyone.

 Nicodemus was an intelligent, well-educated man.
 His coming to Jesus was a discerning and honorable thing.
 But his expectations were too small.
 Jesus helped him see the larger story.
 Here’s how the conversation went.

 Nicodemus: “Rabbi, we know that You have come from God as a teacher; for no one can do these signs that You do unless God is with him.”